emberjs/guides/source/routing/query-params.md

-Query params can be declared on route-driven controllers, e.g. to configure query params that are active within the `articles` route, they must be declared on `controller:application`.
+Query params can be declared on route-driven controllers, e.g. to configure query params that are active within the `articles` route, they must be declared on `controller:articles`.

 **Note:** The controller associated with a given route can be changed by specifying the `controllerName` property on that route.